Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Rigours Theorems about Equilibration

 with

 the effective dimension. $d_{eff}$ is a metric used to quantify the number of energy eigenstates involved in the initial state $\ket{\psi_0}$ or the degree to which the corresponding Hilbert space is explored during the process of time evolution.
 It is worth noting that $1/d_{eff}$ sometimes is also referred to as the inverse participation ratio (IPR), which measures the degree of localization of a given state on an energy basis.
 This result was first obtained for Hamiltonians that lack degeneracies and "degenerate gaps.": $E_k-E_l=E_m-E_n$ is valid only if $E_k=E_m; E_l=E_n$ or $E_k=E_l; E_m=E_n$.
-Although it is generally expected and numerically observed that such conditions hold for systems of interacting particles, the results may be extended to systems where the number of degeneracies and "degenerated gaps" is not exponentially large \cite{Short11} and also for continuous spectrum \cite{Reimann12}.
+Although it is generally expected and numerically observed that such conditions hold for systems of interacting particles, the results may be extended to systems where the number of degeneracies and "degenerated gaps" is not exponentially large \cite{Short11} and also for infinite-dimensional systems \cite{Reimann12}.

-These result gives the mathematical conditions for an initial state $|\psi_0\rangle$, $H$, and $A$ to equilibrate but does not address the question of the nature of the equilibrium state: if it is thermal or not.
+These results give the mathematical conditions for an initial state $|\psi_0\rangle$, $H$, and $A$ to equilibrate but do not address the question of the nature of the equilibrium state: if it is thermal or not.
 Actually, in general, we do not expect the equilibrium state $\overline{\rho}$ to be thermal; the distribution of the $|c_n|^2$ is not of the micro or canonical form and contains information about the initial state.
 Thus we have to separate the question of equilibration of the systems, if the fluctuations are small, from the thermalization that also considers the form of the equilibrium state.
 Note that, it is possible to show that if one randomly chooses an initial state in the Hilbert space, most states will equilibrate to the same sub-system state \cite{Linden08}.
 One can also argue, that for local $H$ the distance between energy levels becomes exponentially small with the system size, and therefore most states prepared in the lab will have large $d_{eff}$ and equilibrate \cite{Reimann2008}.
-One can also argue that when the equilibrium state is not the thermal one, it is still the more fundamental (\cite{Reimann2008}).
+Last, it is possible to reason that when the equilibrium state is not the thermal one, it is still the more fundamental (\cite{Reimann2008}).

 The equilibration can be simply understood as a dephasing.
 The time evolution of the observable is given by